-On November 8, 2018, 504,735 warrants were issued to TCW in connection with the Financing Agreement and outstanding as at December 29, 2019.
-As a result of the anti-dilution provision contained in the warrants that were triggered in connection with the Rights Offering and the Registered Direct Offering in June 2019, the warrants were exercisable to purchase an additional 7,214 shares of common stock (or a total of 511,949) at December 29, 2019.
-These warrants are exercisable on a cashless basis, or for an exercise price of \$0.01.
-The Company initially recorded the value of the warrants as a warrant liability with a corresponding discount on the long-term debt in the amount of \$1,898.
-The fair value has been assessed at \$3.38 per unit or \$1,730 as at December 29, 2019 (\$3.98 per unit or \$2,009 - December 30, 2018).
+On November 8, 2018, 504,735 warrants were issued to TCW in connection with the Financing Agreement and remained outstanding as atlanuary 3, 2021.
+As a result of the anti-dilution provision contained in the warrants that were triggered in connection with the Offerings (as defined below) in June 2019, the warrants were exercisable to purchase an additional 7,214 shares of common stock (or a total of511,949) at December 29, 2019.
+In connection with and as part of the consideration paid by the Company for the TCW Amendment No. 7, on December 28, 2020, the Company issued 140,000 additional warrants to TCW(for a total of 651,949).
+The warrants are exercisable beginning on the date of original issuance at a nominal exercise price of \$0.01 per share, subject to adjustment as provided therein, and expire 84 months after the date of issuance.

+The Company initially recorded the value of the warrants issued in 2018 as a warrant liability with a corresponding discount on the long-term debt in the amount of \$1,898.
+The fair value has been assessed at \$4.96 per unit or \$3,233 as at January 3, 2021 (\$3.38 per unit or \$1,730 - December 29, 2019).
+The Company recorded the issuance of the 140,000 during the fourth quarter of 2020 based on a fair value of \$4.65 per unit as warrant liability with the corresponding discount on the long-term debt in the amount of \$651.
 The fair value of the warrant obligation is presented as a warrant liability on the consolidated balance sheet with changes to the fair value recorded each reporting period as either a gain or a loss in the consolidated statement of operations and comprehensive loss.